Double Chocolate Chip Cookies (Gluten Free)

 Use parchment or greaseproof paper to line your baking sheet so the cookies don’t stick.

-Using a different oven temperature, this will result in under or overcooked cookies.
+Using a different oven temperature will result in under- or overcooked cookies.

 I divide this cookie dough recipe into 12 equal 60g portions and use a cookie cutter to ensure the cookies are all the same size.
-This is optional, however, I have perfectonist tendacies and NEED to have uniformed cookies.
-OR you could use a cookie scoop like an icecream scoop instead.
+This is optional, however, I have perfectionist tendencies and NEED to have uniform cookies.
+OR you could use a cookie scoop like an ice cream scoop instead.

 Can I add other flavours or variations?